migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L10.md

 **to unbelievers**; but prophecy is for a sign, not to unbelievers, but to those who believe."*

-**2. Attested to the acceptance of the Gentiles into the body of Christ**
+Christ**

 \_ Note: The Gentiles were outsiders to the Jewish religion.